Conor Maynard

 Conor Paul Maynard (born 21 November 1992) is an English singer.
 Born and raised in Brighton, he signed a recording contract with Warner Music Group in 2011.
 Maynard rose to fame in 2012 when he was nominated for, and subsequently won, MTV's Brand New for 2012 award.
-His debut album, Contrast, was released in July 2012 which produced the successful single “Can't Say No".
+His debut album, Contrast, was released in July 2012 and produced the successful single "Can't Say No".
+Maynard released his second and third albums, Covers and +11 Hours, in 2016 and 2023, respectively.